Send Events to Event Grid Topics

 For any reason if the Event Subscription fails to receive the events, there is a Dead-lettering mechanism available to capture the failed events.
 Unlike the Service Bus Dead-lettering Event Grid stores the failed events in a Storage Blob Container.

-Consider a scenario where the destination entity of the Event Grid Subscription is a Service Bus Queue and an Azure Function listens for the messages from the Queue.
+Consider a scenario where the destination resource of the Event Grid Subscription is a Service Bus Queue and an Azure Function listens for the messages from the Queue.
 If the Queue is deleted accidentally the events would fail and eventually get stored in a Storage Blob Container configured at the time of creation of the Event Subscription.

 Serverless360 provides an user interface to access the failed events of the Event Grid Subscription from the configured Blob Container.
 This will help to rectify the problem and keep track of the failed events.